Your area Not set — showing everywhere

 Not addressed

-She introduced herself as a member of the Falmouth Gun Safety Coalition and discussed 'Wear Orange Weekend' to honor Haida Pendleton and promote gun violence prevention.
-She also mentioned the coalition's local activities, such as providing brochures and gun locks at community events.
+She spoke on behalf of the Falmouth Gun Safety Coalition to promote 'Wear Orange Weekend' for gun violence prevention.
+She noted the coalition's activities, including providing gun safety brochures and information tables at community events.
 Key concern

-Raising awareness for gun violence prevention and encouraging the board to wear orange ribbons.
+Raising awareness for gun violence prevention and encouraging the wearing of orange.

 Board response